 - One vehicle used by you or any household member for transportation, regardless of its blue book value

-- Certain grants, scholarships, fellowships or other forms of tuition/education assistance for nine months after receiving those funds
+- Certain grants, scholarships, fellowships, or other forms of tuition/education assistance for 9 months after receiving those funds

-- Retroactive Social Security or SSI benefits for up to nine months after you receive them (including any lump-sum or installment payments)
+- Retroactive Social Security or SSI benefits for up to 9 months after receipt (including any lump-sum or installment payments)

-For a complete, up-to-date list of countable assets and resource exceptions for getting SSI benefits, visit the SSA’s website.
+For a complete, up-to-date list of countable assets and resource exceptions, visit the SSA’s website.

 How Much Can Married Couples Receive In SSI Benefits?

-If you and your new spouse both qualify for SSI benefits, the SSA may change your monthly check amount.
-In 2022, the maximum individual payment is $841 per month in SSI benefits.
-If both spouses qualify for the maximum SSI payment, you’ll receive one monthly check for $1,261, not two for $841/apiece.
+If you and a new spouse both qualify for SSI benefits, then the SSA may change your monthly pay amount.
+In 2024, the maximum individual payment is $943 per month in SSI benefits.
+If two newly married people qualify for SSI, then you’ll receive one monthly check for $1,415, not two for $943.

 Still have questions?
-The logistics of changing your marital status can be hard enough without having to worry about losing your SSI benefits.
-To get answers about SSI benefits relevant to your specific situation, consult with a Social Security attorney.
-Plus, having a lawyer file your benefits application makes you nearly 3x more likely to get approved!
-In addition to offering free, no-obligation legal consultations to answer all your claim questions, these lawyers always work on contingency.
-That means if you don’t win benefits, you pay that lawyer $0 for helping you.
-And if you do win, you’ll only pay a small, one-time fee.
+The logistics of changing your marital status can be hard enough without worrying about losing your SSI benefits.
+To get answers relevant to your specific situation, speak with a Social Security attorney.
+Plus, having a lawyer file your application makes you nearly 3x more likely to get payments within 6 months!

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.